How Wonka Bars Cost Me £100K and Almost Sent Me to Prison

 We refused to agree; we were steadfast in our position.
 We had maintained our innocence from the outset and were confident.
 An hour before my trial was due to commence, Trading Standards pulled out.

-I believe I’m the only businessman to have taken Trading Standards on and won.
+I believe I am one of the few businessman to have taken Trading Standards on and won.

 I lost hundreds of thousands of pounds because of Wonka Bar, but what I gained because of them is priceless.